Take a look at all our Webinars and Events!

 7 Factors Affecting Price Elasticity of Demand

-There are different factors affecting price elasticity of demand.
-Learn more to understand them and establish profitable pricing strategies for the long term.
+7 factors affecting price elasticity of demand include substitute availability, proportion of income spent, time frame, degree of necessity, brand loyalty, competition level and information availability.
+Let's understand them and establish profitable pricing strategies for the long term.

 Demand elasticity measures the responsiveness of demand for a commodity when there is a change in an economic factor.
 Mostly this economic factor is the price.
 However, other than price, a product’s demand can react to a consumer’s income level, product substitute, level of necessity and more.
 In this blog, we’ll be discussing the key factors affecting price elasticity of demand.